dorianfong98/url-shortener/README.md

 To get started using the application, you can either simply head over to

-Alternatively, if you would like to run this locally, you may download the .zip file, open the terminal, redirect to  the 'url_shortener' directory, and run `python manage.py runserver` in your terminal.
+Alternatively, if you would like to run this locally, you may download the .zip file, open the terminal, navigate to  the 'url_shortener' directory, and run `python manage.py runserver` in your terminal.

 Note: As this file runs on PORT 8000, make sure that it is not already in use.
 To check and kill processes running on the port: